-International Prenatal Infection Prevention Month, observed in February, provides information on simple steps one can take to protect a fetus or newborn from infections that cause serious health problems.
+International Prenatal Infection Prevention Month, observed in February and sponsored by Group B Strep International, provides information on simple steps one can take to protect a fetus or newborn from infections that cause serious health problems.

-CMV is passed from infected people to others through body fluids.
-Infants and young children are more likely to shed CMV in their saliva and urine than older children and adults.
-For pregnant women, the two most common ways they are exposed to CMV is through contact with saliva and urine of children with CMV infection and sexual activity.
+For pregnant women, a common way they are exposed to CMV is through contact with saliva and urine of children with CMV infection.
 Regular hand washing, particularly after changing diapers, is a commonly recommended step to decrease the spread of infections and may reduce exposures to CMV.

 Listeriosis is a rare but serious infection caused by eating food contaminated with bacteria called Listeria.
-Listeriosis mostly affects pregnant women, newborns, older adults, and people with weakened immune systems.
 Pregnant women are ten times more likely than other people to get listeriosis.
 About one in six cases of listeriosis are associated with pregnancy.

 To learn more, visit http://www.groupbstrepinternational.org